secureworks/dalton/README.rst

 Rust is manditory.
 To turn on Rust support for a Suricata 4.x Agent, set the ``ENABLE_RUST`` arg in the docker-compose file to ``--enable-rust`` for that particular Agent specification (see below example).
-Suricata 4.x Agents that have Rust support will show up in the user interface alongside the string, "with Rust support".
+Suricata 4.x Agents that have Rust support will show up in the Web UI alongside the string, "with Rust support".

 Example Suricata 4.1.4 specification with Rust support: